A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system

 In addition, the determination of the source position of a moving sphere can be further improved by calculating a moving average in the reconstruction.
 This is done by taking the first average over 36,000 events and the next every 18,000 new events by combining the 18,000 new data points with the last 18,000 events from the previous averaging.
 Thus, 36,000 events are required for one image point, but two times as many image points are generated with a moving average than with simple averaging.
-The number of 36,000 events corresponds to a buffer size adjusted for the particle motion given by a DEM simulation.
+The number of 36,000 events corresponds to a buffer (in PEPT literature, also referred to as a sample) size adjusted for the particle motion given by a DEM simulation.
 Choosing a buffer size that is too small will degrade resolution, whereas choosing a buffer size that is too large will cause the source to move too far during averaging.
-Therefore, the buffer size used for the freely selected model path is reduced to 6,000 events with an averaging every 3,000 new events since the source moves much faster than the one following the path given by the DEM simulation.
+Therefore, the buffer size used for the freely selected model path is reduced to 6,000 events, with re-averaging every 3,000 new events since the source moves much faster than the one following the path given by the DEM simulation.

+Compared to PEPT literature, the buffer sizes appear to be quite large (a typical sample size used to calculate a single PEPT position is of the order of 100).
+However, as introduced in the introduction, most PEPT detector systems used are based on crystal scintillators and a large number of readout channels (high granularity).
+Thus, the photopeak can be used to reduce background, and the high granularity leads to a very good spatial resolution.
+In order to achieve an equivalent resolution with lower granularity and missing photopeak, it is necessary to average over significantly more events.

-All in all, the resolution of the tracer sphere position then no longer corresponds to the spatial resolution of the detector system but has improved significantly.
+All in all, the resolution of the tracer sphere position no longer corresponds to the spatial resolution of the detector system but has improved significantly.